 5.3.3.
 Keep them insured against all risks for their full replacement value from the date of delivery or, at the Customer’s entire discretion, assume self-insurance for such Goods and values.

 5.4.
 The Customer shall at all times ensure that any parties that seek to assert any right or Claim against the Customer are made fully aware that the Goods are subject to reservation or title by DRC and that the Goods are not the property of the Customer.

 6.1.
-In addition to the provisions set out in these Conditions, Funding is subject to the terms and conditions set out elsewhere in the Contract, including but not limited to the Order Form and is at the absolute discretion of DRC.
+In addition to the provisions set out in these General Terms & Conditions, Funding is subject to the terms and conditions set out elsewhere in the Contract, including but not limited to the Order Form.

 6.2.
 Funding accrues to the Customer’s Funding Account in equal quarterly amounts at the end of each completed quarter of the Minimum Term.
 The Funding amount is available for hardware and services supplied by DRC.